 Data Visualisation Project

-This was a KML (Keyhole Markup Language) self-education exercise.
-KML is a form of XML used to convey geographic information and allow visualisation on maps and Earth browsers such as Google Earth.
+This was a self-education exercise in KML (Keyhole Markup Language), which is a form of XML used to convey geographic information and allow visualisation of the data on maps and in Earth browsers.

-The aim was to gain an understanding of KML and create a working and valid KML document.
-With many websites collecting and mapping weather data from PWS around the world, it was an obvious choice to develop an experimental data exchange format to visualise our weather data in Google Earth.
-It was intended that our PWS software would be programmed to automatically generate the data exchange format at regular intervals.
+The aim was to gain an understanding of KML and create a working and valid KML document to visualise our weather data in Google Earth.
+It was intended that our PWS software would routinely generate a KML document from a template file.

 Project Stages